delayrider/moon-meditation/README.md

   - The moon emojis were implemented with the help of [this](https://www.youtube.com/watch?v=kG_x15yhtBQ) tutorial by [SoySudhanshu Codes](https://www.youtube.com/channel/UCX-YPTfZcKPZP7_XAA5zEsg) as well as [this](https://www.codegrepper.com/code-examples/css/how+to+make+semi+half+circle+css) blog post by [JérômeW](https://www.codegrepper.com/profile/jrmew)
   - The Love Running Project from [Code Institute](https://codeinstitute.net/global/) was used to help implement the sing-up.html submit button.
   - The Love Running Project from [Code Institute](https://codeinstitute.net/global/) was also used to help implement the navigation bar.
+- Content
+  - The content of the page was inspired by [Kirsty Ghallager's](https://www.kirstygallagher.com/site/about) bestselling book [Lunar Living](https://www.kirstygallagher.com/lunarlivingbook)
+- Media
+  - The hero image was found on [StockVault](https://www.stockvault.net/) and taken by [Michiel Grootendorst](https://www.stockvault.net/user/profile/966)
+  - The video used in the More Info page was found on [Youtube](https://www.youtube.com/) and made by the [Great Meditation](https://www.youtube.com/channel/UCN4vyryy6O4GlIXcXTIuZQQ) channel

+# Special thanks

+Special thanks to [StackOverflow](https://stackoverflow.com/) and all it's users for providing me with answers through the development process.
+Special thanks to the entire [Code Institute](https://codeinstitute.net/global/) team for making this possible.
+And a warm thanks to the amazing Slack community for your guidance and support.

+# Final note for assessor

+The initial planning of this project was made on paper en then transcribed to the README.md file.